Skip to Content

 Cabbage may be a staple in many kitchens, but it’s not the best companion for spinach.

-See also 14 Best Companion Plants to Grow With Okra
+RELATED: 12 Plants to Never Grow With Okra

 Cabbage is prone to various pests like cabbage worms and cabbage root flies, which can spread to your spinach plants and cause significant damage.